firstcontributions/first-contributions/README.md

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

+## Contributers
+Hi.
+That's my first contribution.
+My name is Mahi and I want to improve my skills in programming.
+I also love to code.

 _If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />